 Best of all, compared to the Kalmars of this world, as cheap as chips!

 Combilift, ISO Loader, Meclift and Mobicon are notable manufacturers in this space, the latter selected by the US Navy for moving containers on and off LCS.
 The Combilift is delivered in two 20ft containers and takes about a day to build, ideal for Requirement 2.
-The Mobicon straddle carrier uses two lifting frames that operate together rather than the rigid frame of the combilift.
-Mobicon also make a soft terrain version that because of the low container height are not vulnerable to tipping over should a soft patch or hole be encountered, they are more or less tip proof.
+The Mobicon straddle carrier uses two lifting frames that operate together rather than the rigid frame of the Combilift.
+Mobicon also makes a soft terrain version that because of the low container height are not vulnerable to tipping over should a soft patch or hole be encountered, they are more or less tip-proof.

 The Meclift is intended for use on storage yards.

 Many ports will also have a number of Mafi trailers and tractors, where these are not available, damaged or beyond repair, the equipment described above would provide a good alternative.

 Any of these relatively cheap systems would be an ideal addition to this package, relatively cheap, easy to operate, efficient, widely available and likely to deliver meaningful uplift in throughput without taking too much in service equipment away from other operational tasks.

 Port Operations Management

 The final part of Requirement 2 is port operations management, fundamentally, two elements.
 In addition to maintaining security and utilities, they are traffic management and the administration of port activities.